CREATIVE LEADERSHIP APPROACH & IMPACT

 DESIGN PRINCIPALS

-Creativity as behavior change, not decoration
+- Creativity as behavior change, not decoration

-Participation over passive viewing
+- Participation over passive viewing

-Humor, Humanity and accessibility as tools for adoption
+- Humour, Humanity and accessibility as tools for adoption

-Making complex products feel simple and welcoming
+- Making complex products feel simple and welcoming

 IMPACT

-Led creative + brand engagement work for products used by billions of users
+- Led creative + brand engagement work for products used by billions of users

-Introduced new consumer technologies to mainstream audiences
+- Introduced new consumer technologies to mainstream audiences

-Built multidisciplinary teams across product, marketing, and design
+- Built multidisciplinary teams across product, marketing, and design

-Won and led multi-million-dollar global brand engagements
+- Won and led multi-million-dollar global brand engagements

-META // Instagram // Reels + Stories
+META // Instagram // Designing and Launching Reels & Stories

 R/GA // Nike // Nike+ Mobile App Design